List of people executed in Iowa

 The following is a list of people executed by the U.S. state of Iowa from 1834 to 1963.

 Capital punishment was abolished in Iowa in 1965.
-45 people were executed in Iowa from 1834-1963, all by hanging.
-In 2020, a man from Iowa, Dustin Lee Honken, was federally executed at USP Terre Haute by lethal injection.
+46 people, all of them men, were executed in Iowa from 1834 to 1963, all by hanging with one exception by firing squad.
+In 2020, Dustin Lee Honken was federally executed at USP Terre Haute in Indiana by lethal injection for crimes committed in Iowa.